 Idyllic snow days like today have me really appreciating the beauty of Boston, though Nick (currently splayed on the couch recovering from a day of shoveling and de-icing) might beg to differ!
 For stylish yet warm winter outfits, I wanted to highlight a few layering pieces I’ve been loving, including basics that I’ve had for many years now:

 I pored over customer reviews and photos before trying this new-to-me brand and have been pretty happy with the pieces!
-As mentioned in a prior post, I asked the brand about sales and they said they don’t have promos due to their already slim margins, but did give me code PETITE5 for 5% off.
+As mentioned in a prior post, I asked the brand about sales and they said they don’t have promos due to their already slim margins, but did give me code EXTRAPETITE5 for 5% off orders of $100+.
 This cashmere dress in xs fits TTS (not curve-hugging) and this knit pom beanie is now one of my favorites.
 It’s so lightweight yet warm, the faux fur on the pom looks more expensive than it is, plus the neutral taupe is easy to pair with outfits.

 Refined Wet-Weather Boots